luizchaaves/luizchaaves/README.md

 ### Hi devs,  I'm Luiz Otávio!

-<p>💬 I'm a young man passionate about programming and technology, I love to learn new things and challenges</p>
+<p>💬 I'm a young passionate about programming and technology, I love to learn new things and challenges</p>
 <p>🔍 Always looking for new opportunities<p>

 ##